Best power banks 2025: Portable charging for astronomers

 Don't buy if:

-❌ You want something for carrying around in your backpack: This might not be the ideal power bank for you given that it's on the heavier side.
+❌ You want something for carrying around in your backpack: This might not be the ideal power bank for you as it's on the heavier side.

 The bottom line:

-🔎 Ugreen 2500mAh Power Bank: We really like this power bank and wouldn't hesitate to recommend it as a simple, elegantly-designed, high-capacity, reliable model.
+🔎 Ugreen 2500mAh Power Bank: We really like this power bank and wouldn't hesitate to recommend it as a simple, elegantly-designed, high-capacity and reliable model.

-During our Ugreen 25000mAh power bank review we were able to charge the device itself from empty to full in just 1.5 hours, as well as charging a laptop from empty to full in the same amount of time.
+During our Ugreen 25000mAh power bank review we were able to charge the power bank itself from empty to full in just 1.5 hours, and we charged a laptop from empty to full in the same amount of time.

-The two-way charging featured on this model means that it can both charge and give charge at the same time, making it an ideal charging hub for multiple devices.
-It also allows for trickle charging and has a built-in surge protector and short circuit protection to give you peace of mind.
+The two-way charging featured on this model means that it can both charge and give charge at the same time, so it's an ideal charging hub for multiple devices.
+It also allows for trickle charging and has built-in surge and short circuit protection to give you peace of mind.

 Swipe to scroll horizontally